sayak-brm/sayak-brm.github.io/content/posts/hugo.md

 ---
 title: "Hugo"
 date: 2019-05-04T11:48:40+05:30
 summary: I needed a website that I could easily administer from anywhere and from any device, something that incorporated the latest and greatest web-developement technologies and would still give me absolute control over my site.
+So I chose Hugo.
 draft: false
 ---